 With the exception of writing the first draft and possibly finding a suitable picture, the rest of these tasks should take a matter of minutes.
 Do one a day and you’ll soon have a weekly blog article to drive traffic to your website and showcase your knowledge.
 In turn, this will help boost your visibility and build your reputation.

-What else could you do in ten minutes?
+What else could you do to market your training business in ten minutes?